RavenousLegs

 Kongmaru La pass - Markha Valley trek in Ladakh

 Everything felt so perfect on this trek.
-I realised how much I loved my freedom to walk at my own pace, without anyone asking me to slow down when I felt very energetic or hurry up when I wanted to soak in the nature.
-My confidence grew multiple folds after the successful completion of my solo trek to Markha Valley trek, I was ready to take my next adventure to Stok Kangri head on!
+Everything felt so perfect on this trek.
+I realized how much I loved my freedom to walk at my own pace, without anyone asking me to slow down when I felt energetic or hurry up when I wanted to soak in the nature.
+After successfully completing my solo trek to Markha Valley, my confidence grew multiple folds.
+I was ready to take on my next adventure to Stok Kangri head-on!

 Picture